merchantprotocol/webscanner/README.md

+#DEPRECIATED
+##This project is a proof of concept and is not actively developed or supported.

+The main reason is becuase https usage runs into mixed-content restrictions.

 Web scanner allows barcode scanning directly from any android web browser.

 Web developers can utilize a simple javascript API to include scanning functionality within their website, complete with a camera preview.